 We believe it can – and we’ve seen it make a huge difference.
-Elana’s background in mental health, combined with her interest in prenatal and postpartum adjustment, has enabled her to assess and treat a wide range of perinatal difficulties, including:
+Our background in mental health, combined with our years of experience (and lived experience!) helping people navigate prenatal and postpartum struggles, enables us to assess and treat a wide range of perinatal difficulties, including:

 - excessive worry about health and safety issues regarding the baby

 - feelings of guilt, anger, and sadness in the first year following the birth of a baby